My husband bought me the fabulous Scheepjes stonewashed/riverwashed colour pack for Christmas three years ago, it is amazing!

 It was the first time I'd used magic circles and I took great care as I always do to ensure they were done correctly and ends were woven in securely.
 It all went very well until my customer contacted me to say that one of the squares had come undone.
 I was mortified and obviously said I'd take the blanket back straight away to put it right.
 By the time I got the blanket back several more had come undone at the centre.
 It was really embarrassing and I tried my best to repair the bits that had come undone but ultimately I wasn't happy with the finish and so I remade the whole double bed size blanket again using my tried and tested reliable methods.
 It took me months and there were many tears shed at the time as I pride myself in my workmanship so it felt horrible to have had this happen.
 The very fact that there are tutorials online to help you repair a magic circle should be a warning sign not to use them in the first place....there are far easier and more long lasting secure ways to start in the round as shown in my video!

 I made 200 squares using all but four of the mini 10g balls, the four I left out were too close to my joining colour and wouldn't give enough contrast.
 I originally planned to make a 14 x 14 blanket but once I started joining I decided on a 13x15 blanket with 195 of the squares.
-I'm joining them using a continuous join as you go method, here's my video for this method
+I've joined them using a continuous join as you go method, here's my video for this method

 Continuous join as you go with (UK) DCs